 It’s pretty notable though how the movie stars are more open and spontaneous when giving all those interviews and how different their attitude is from the Oscars, for example.
 In fact, the idea of the festival was to bring the world a festival that was free of pressure and constraints.

-Moreover, the great Mediterranean sea, astonishing sandy beaches, luxurious and leisurely hotels suited on the beachfront, providing the best service for their guest experience to be more than satisfactory one, has a significant part to it as well.
+Moreover, the great Mediterranean sea, astonishing sandy beaches, luxurious and leisurely hotels situated on the beachfront, providing the best service for their guest experience to be more than satisfactory one, has a significant part to it as well.

 Favorite luxury hotels of the movie stars